itursarry/shared/README.md

-Repo to shard personal information
+Repository for sharing personal information